solspace/ee-freeform/documentation/forms-composer.md

 # Forms & Composer

-What makes Freeform Next different from other form add-ons is that it includes a very intuitive, very interactive and very flexible interface for building forms.
+What makes Freeform different from other form add-ons is that it includes a very intuitive, very interactive and very flexible interface for building forms.
 We call this, **Composer**.

-To create your first form, visit the Forms area of the Freeform Next control panel (**Freeform Next > Forms**), and then click the **New Form** button at the top right corner of the page.
+To create your first form, visit the Forms area of the Freeform control panel (**Freeform > Forms**), and then click the **New Form** button at the top right corner of the page.

 The below documentation assumes that you have reviewed the [Fields & Field Types documentation](fields-field-types.md).
 If you have not already done so, start over there first.